originalcindy/wax_wisdom/README.md

 Secondary Color: #DEBAC0 (Pink)
 Accent Color: #7757A (Purple)
 Background: #fff (White) This combination ensures clarity, accessibility, and a professional appearance, allowing for easy navigation throughout the site.
-Font
+### Font
-for the font I have used playfair display
+for the font I have used **playfair** display
-The rest of the body text and interactive elements will use poppins for its readability and clean look.
+The rest of the body text and interactive elements will use **poppins** for its readability and clean look.
 Project Planning

 ## Strategy Plane
 ### Design Inspiration
-The primary objective of Wax Wisdom is to bring together an informative blog about candle creation and a candle workshop.
+The primary objective of Wax Wisdom is to bring together an informative blog about candle creation and a candle making workshop.
 By offering an intuitive interface, users can book a candle workshop safely and seamlessly from a trusted company who believe in high quality.

 site goals